PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 11:03:05
+Last updated: 2024-04-09 11:03:41
-Random Quote: Friends... they tell each other things.
-Things that parents don't know. - Mike Wheeler
+Random Quote: At least I know they didn't spot you.
+No one could stay that aroused with your mug peeking through the window. - Saul Goodman